All Episodes

 They do not treat themselves to news that they do not wish to hear.

-I mean, even the drive-by's.
+I mean, even the drive-bys.

-And his point is that with the failures that Obama is racking up here, the world view of leftists and Democrats and their worldview and their lifestyle is under threat because of the debacle that is the Obama presidency.
+And his point is that with the failures that Obama is racking up here, the worldview of leftists and Democrats and their worldview and their lifestyle is under threat because of the debacle that is the Obama presidency.

 And to face the reality of the Obama presidency would mean to see everything they stand for falling apart.

-Every thing they stand for dissolving in a puddle, everything the left wanted when they supported Obama.
+Everything the left wanted when they supported Obama.

-Obama is clearly, I mean, in in a charitable sense, in their view, by the way, and this is crucial, in their view, it may be he's incompetent.
+Obama is clearly, I mean, in a charitable sense, in their view, by the way, and this is crucial, in their view, it may be he's incompetent.

 They will never assign ideological intent to Obama.

-They'll always chalk it up, his buds in the media will to incompetence.
+His buds in the media will do incompetence.

-But Simon's viewpoint here is that Obama's now beside the point they don't even like him anymore, and that nothing could be more obvious.
+They don't even like him anymore and that nothing could be more obvious.

-But that they're not gonna call him on any of this because it would be to basically acknowledge that they believe in are failures.
+But that they're not going to call him on any of this because it would be to basically acknowledge that they and the things they believe in are failures and the things they believe in don't work.

-So they're not gonna do that, so they're not gonna hit Obama.
+So they're not going to hit Obama.

 So they may not know of the flyer.